An English Garden

 From Victorian houses to forgotten graveyards, from The Beatles to Shakespeare, through shared laughter, pub nights, and quiet moments of reflection, they turn the pages of their family history—tracing clues, unearthing tombstones and long-buried secrets, and giving faces to the ancestors resting beneath England’s cross-studded gardens.

-A son’s quiet declaration of love to his father, an impressionistic portrait of timeless England, An English Garden is also a meditation on what it means to live, love, and let go.
+A son’s quiet declaration of love to his father, and an impressionistic portrait of timeless England, An English Garden is a meditation on what it means to live, love, and let go.

-“A book that is at once simple and yet profound — an ode to freedom that rings true and is uplifting.”
-Ouest-France
+“A book that is at once simple and profound—and an ode to freedom that rings hopeful and true.”—Ouest-France